 Washington, D.C.
 Superior Court Judge John Campbell issued an oral order on October 18, 2019, denying a preliminary injunction request to halt a contract between the D.C.
 Office of Lottery and Charitable Gaming and Intralot.
 The contract would permit Intralot, the district’s current lottery operator, to administer sports betting within the district.

 Under the Sports Wagering Procurement Practice Reform Exemption Act of 2019, the D.C. council was given the authority to award the contract to Intralot without holding a competitive bidding process.
 Previously, we reported that Washington, D.C.
 Mayor Muriel Bowser signed the Sports Wagering Lottery Amendment Act.
 The bill permits the D.C.
-Lottery to oversee sports betting in the district.
+Lottery to oversee sports betting through the sweepstakes company in the district.
 The city anticipates raising approximately $92 million in revenue over the next four years.